 - Eating alone because of feeling embarrassed by how much one is eating

-This diagnostic category includes eating disorders or disturbances of eating behavior that cause distress and impair family, social or work function but do not fit the other categories listed here.
-In some cases, this is because the frequency of the behavior dose not meet the diagnostic threshold (e.g., the frequency of binges in bulimia or binge eating disorder) or the weight criteria for the diagnosis of anorexia nervosa are not met.
+This diagnostic category includes eating disorders or disturbances of eating behavior that causes distress and impairs family, social or work function but do not fit the other types listed here.
+In some cases, this is because the frequency of the behavior does not meet the diagnostic threshold (e.g., the frequency of binges in bulimia or binge eating disorder) or the weight criteria for the diagnosis of anorexia nervosa are not met.

-An example of other specified feedinga nd eating disorder is “atypical anorexia nervosa”.
-This category includes individuals who may have lost a lot of weight and whose behaviors and degree of fear of fatness is consistent with anorexia nervosa, but who are not yet considered underweight based on their BMI because their baseline weight was above average.
+An example of other specified feeding and eating disorder is “atypical anorexia nervosa.”
+This category includes individuals who may have lost a lot of weight and whose behaviors and fear of fatness are consistent with anorexia nervosa but are not yet considered underweight based on their BMI because their baseline weight was above average.

 Avoidant/restrictive food intake disorder (ARFID) is a recently defined eating disorder that involves a disturbance in eating resulting in persistent failure to meet nutritional needs and extreme picky eating.
 In ARFID, food avoidance or a limited food repertoire can be due to one or more of the following:

 - Low appetite and lack of interest in eating or food.